validatedpatterns/docs/content/blog/2024-08-30-push-secrets.md

         remoteRef:
           remoteKey: pushsecrets/testme # the remote vault path
           property: baz # the key in the path defined above inside the vault
-        secretKey: bar # The property of the local secret that will be pushed to `baz` in the vault
+        secretKey: bar # The property of the local `existing-secret` secret that will be pushed to `pushsecrets/testme/baz` in the vault
   deletionPolicy: Delete
   refreshInterval: 10s
   secretStoreRefs: